ferrara94/Tools-Share-Management-Platform/README.md

 ### 🚀 Running the Project Locally

-1. Run PostgreSQL via Docker
+1. Spring backend runs with the test profile
-2. Run the Spring backend with the dev profile
+2. An in-memory database will be used for tests
 3. Run the E2E tests with Playwright in UI mode `playwright test --ui`

 ---